Meidum/gomassdns/README.md

 ## Install

-You'll need to install [massdns](https://github.com/blechschmidt/massdns) on your machine.
+All what you'll need is just install [massdns](https://github.com/blechschmidt/massdns) on your machine.

-After that, you can use this library.

-Example:
+## Usage Example:

 ```Go
 func exmpl() {